 Borderline personality disorder (BPD)

-This section has information on borderline personality disorder (BPD), including symptoms, causes and treatments.
+This section has information on borderline personality disorder (BPD), including symptoms, causes, and treatments.
 This information is for people affected by BPD in England who are 18 or over.
-It’s also for their carers, friends and relatives and anyone interested in this subject.
+It’s also for their loved ones and carers and anyone interested in this subject.

 If you would like more advice or information you can contact our Advice and Information Service by clicking here.

 - BPD means that you feel strong emotions that you find challenging.
 It can affect your mood and how you interact with others.

 - Around 1 in 100 people live with BPD.

 - There are different reasons why people develop BPD.
 A lot of people who live with a diagnosis of BPD have had traumatic experiences in their childhood.

 - If you are someone living with a diagnosis of BPD, it is more likely that you will self-harm.
 And have challenges with relationships, alcohol, or drugs.